oversky524/proof-for-golang/README.md

 # proof-for-golang

-Please new a discussion if you have an issue.
+Please new an issue if you encounter any issues during use or have any suggestions.